midnight-mary/carpentries-collab-2023-11-16/episodes/voyant.md

 The relationship between tokens and types (or **type-token ratio**), i.e. how many unique word forms there are in a corpus versus how many times they are used, is a measure of the **lexical diversity** of the corpus.

-In line with the importance placed on knowing the company words keep in computational linguistics discussed in the [last episode](introduction.md), besides parsing a corpus for tokens and types, Voyant also analyses the relationships between tokens and their neighbours.
+In line with the importance placed on knowing the company words keep in computational linguistics, discussed in the [last episode](introduction.md), besides parsing a corpus for tokens and types, Voyant also analyses the relationships between tokens and their neighbours.

 - An **n-gram** is a contiguous sequence of items in a text.
 For example a **bigram** is a pair of consecutive written units, i.e. characters, syllables or words; a trigram is a sequence of three consecutive written units, and so on.
 Any number of consecutive units can be specified for an n-gram and it functions somewhat like a sample-rate for extracting information from the text that could be important for predicting aspects of meaning or function.
 - A **collocation** is typically a bi-gram, often at word level, which occurs in a text at a rate greater than chance.
 For example, type-pairs like 'red wine' and 'string quartet' are collocations in English.